bobolopolis/grav-plugin-jscomments/README.md

 ### Initial Setup

-You have 2 way to add JSComments Plugin to your page:

-1. Use `auto_content: true` in your configuration or page header.
-2. Place the following line of code in the theme file you wish to add jscomments for:
+Place the following line of code in the theme file you wish to add jscomments for:

 ```
 {% include 'jscomments.html.twig' %}